Valle Airport

-Valle Airport (IATA: VLE, FAA LID: 40G) is a privately-owned public use airport located 29 mi north of Williams, Arizona, United States.
+Valle Airport (IATA: VLE, FAA LID: 40G) is a private airport located 29 mi north of Williams, Arizona, United States.
+The airport is permanently closed to the public.
 Valle is the second location of Planes of Fame Air Museum.

+History

+The airport was purchased by John Seibold, founder of Scenic Airlines, in 1972.

-Planes of Fame
+Planes of Fame museum

 The Valle branch of Planes of Fame opened in 1995 because the Chino collection had grown so greatly an additional facility was needed.
+This branch of the museum is permanently closed to the public.
 40 of the museum's 150 aircraft are kept in Valle, many of which are flyable.
 A Pacific Airlines Martin 404 and a Western Airlines Convair 240 are displayed alongside Arizona highway 64 30 miles south of Grand Canyon National Park.

 Facilities and aircraft

 Valle Airport covers an area of 330 acre at an elevation of 5999 ft above mean sea level.
 It has one runway: